rsyai-oos/cuneus/usage.md

 ## Quick Start

 1. Copy one of the template files from `src/bin/` that best matches your needs:
-   - `spiral.rs`: Simple single-pass shader with texture support
-   - `fluid.rs`: Multi-pass shader with texture support
-   - `attractor.rs`: Three-pass rendering example
-   - `xmas.rs`: Single pass with extensive parameter controls
-   - `audiovis.rs` Audio visualizer example to show how you can use spectrum/bpm data from rust.

-if you want 4 passes or more the logic is exactly the same.
+    - compute.rs is simply debug screen, you can start with here.

 2. Rename and modify the copied file to create your shader
 3. Focus on writing your WGSL shader code :-)

-## GStreamer Requirement for Video Textures
+## GStreamer Requirement for Video/Camera Textures

 Cuneus supports using Videos as textures, which requires GStreamer bins to be installed on your system.